OCA/product-attribute/product_pricelist_revision/README.rst

 To configure this module, you need to:

 #.
 Go to *Sales > Configuration > Settings* and check
-   "Multiple Sales Prices per Product" option and "Prices computed from formulas" after that.
+   "Pricelists" option and "Advanced price rules" after that.

 Usage
 =====